rsvilenov/MaintenanceModeMiddleware/Configuration.md

 ## General

-You can configure the middleware by passing options during the registration or when calling the method EnterMaintenance() of the injectable IMaintenanceControlService.
+The middleware can be configured by passing options during the registration or when calling the method EnterMaintenance() of the injectable IMaintenanceControlService.
-The single argument of `app.UseMaintenance` is a delegate, containing an instance of an option builder class, which you can use to set options.
-To set an option, call the method, associated with it.
-You can see examples of how to do this below.
+The single argument of `app.UseMaintenance` is a delegate, containing an instance of an option builder class, which can be used to set options.
+To set an option, just call the method, associated with it.
+See examples of how to do this below.

 ### Configure in Startup